-With the information in Figure 12, we can estimate the average noise budget for various wind farm configurations near Block Island.
-The wind speed probability density function for the waters south of Block Island was derived from US Army Corps of Engineering WIS Station 76 and shown in Figure 13 (Spaulding, 2010).
+We can use the measured transmission loss characteristics for Block Island Sound which address the first difference.
+However, we have no data on noise from wind turbines mounted on lattice jacket structures.
+The wind speed probability density function for the waters south of Block Island was derived from US Army Corps of Engineering WIS Station 76 and shown in Figure 15.
+(Spaulding, 2010)

-Figure 10: Measured transmission loss (red), modeled transmission loss using MMPE (blue) and 17log(r) (green).
+Figure 12: Measured transmission loss (red), modeled transmission loss using MMPE (blue) and 17log(r) (green).
 Upper plot is TL at 9 meter depth and lower plot is at 21 meter depth.
 The frequency is 200 Hz and the depth of the water is 35 meters.
 Sediments parameters were adjusted to match the measured and predicted TL.
+The units of TL are dB.